Pope signs law to prevent child abuse in Vatican and its embassies

 There are also provisions to protect vulnerable adults.

-It is the first time a unified and detailed policy for the protection of children has been compiled for the Vatican and its embassies and universities abroad.
+It is the first time a unified and detailed policy for the protection of children has been compiled for the Vatican and its embassies and universities outside the city state.

 The law sets up procedures for reporting suspected abuse, imposes more screening of prospective employees, and sets strict guidelines for adult interaction with children and the use of social media.